Luisa13/Speech_Emotion_Recogntion_in_Foreign_Language/README.md

 ### Author and License
-Luisa Sanchez Avivar 2021 under licence of [GNU AGPL v 3.0](https://github.com/Luisa13/SpeechEmotionRecognition/blob/master/LICENSE)
+Luisa Sanchez Avivar 2021 under licence of [GNU AGPL v 3.0](https://github.com/Luisa13/SpeechEmotionRecognition/blob/master/LICENSE).
+The original version of this work was firstly issued by University at [its repository](https://reunir.unir.net/handle/123456789/12260).